You don’t have to rely on chemicals and traps to get rid of flies that are plaguing your home.

 Tansy

-Tansy has a long history of repelling insects.
-People used to be buried with it to keep insects away from their remains.
+- Tansy has a long history of repelling insects.
+People buried relatives with it to keep insects away from their remains.

 Where to Place the Plants

 Place the plants in the list above wherever you have a fly problem.
-The following areas are highly recommended for the best results.
+We recommend the following areas for best results:

 How to Put Herbs to Use